sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 *  Alarms

-   Alarms are notifications raised for fatal conditions and could be cleared by correcting or removal of such conditions.
+   Alarms are notifications raised for conditions that could be cleared by correcting or removal of such conditions.

    Out of memory, temperature crossing a threshold, and so on, are examples of conditions when the alarms are raised.
    Such conditions are dynamic: a faulty software/hardware component encounters the above such condition and **may** come out of that situation when the condition is resolved.
    So, these conditions have a state: RAISED, CLEARED or ACKNOWLEDGED.

    Events are sent as the condition progresses through each of these states.
    Each of these events is characterized by "state" in addition to "severity".

    An application *raises* an alarm when it encounters a faulty condition by sending an event with a state: RAISED.
    After the application recovers from the condition, that alarm is *cleared* by sending an event with a state: CLEARED.
    An operator could *acknowledge* an alarm.
 This indicates that the user is aware of the faulty condition.

-   In other words, alarms are stateful events.

    Overall system health and system LED state is deduced from the severities of alarms.
    An acknowledged alarm is taken out of consideration from deciding system health and system LED is updated accordingly.